retypeapp/retype/components/code-snippet.md

 :::code source="<path-to-file>" language="<language>" :::
 ```

-By default, Reytpe will try to intelligently determine the `language` based on the file extension of the `source` and the automatically set the `language` property.
+By default, Retype will try to intelligently determine the `language` based on the file extension of the `source` and the automatically set the `language` property.
 For instance, if the `source` file is a JavaScript `.js` file, Retype will set the `language` of the code snippet to `js`.

 If the `language` property is explicitly set, Retype will use that value.
 If the `language` cannot be determined by Retype, no language reference is set and the code block is rendered without syntax highlighting.